Horio Yoshiharu

 Horio Yoshiharu (堀尾 吉晴) was a Japanese daimyō during the Azuchi–Momoyama and Edo periods.
 He was appointed to the position of one of san-chūrō (three arbiters) by Toyotomi Hideyoshi along with Ikoma Chikamasa and Nakamura Kazuuji.
 He was the first leader of the Matsue clan and also known as Horio Mosuke (堀尾 茂助).

 Military life

 Service under Nobunaga

 After seeing Yoshiharu wrestling a wild boar, Toyotomi Hideyoshi brought Yoshiharu into his service.
 Yoshiharu served Hashiba Hideyoshi (Toyotomi Hideyoshi) when Oda Nobunaga attacked Inabayama Castle in 1567.

 In 1582, after the Battle of Tenmokuzan, he executed Oyamada Nobushige when Nobushige went to the Oda clan camp.
 When Hideyoshi attacked Bitchū Takamatsu Castle, Yoshiharu conducted an inquest into the death of Shimizu Muneharu.

 Service under Hideyoshi

-After the death of Nobunaga, He shined as a retainer of Hideyoshi.
+After the death of Nobunaga, He shone as a retainer of Hideyoshi.
 Horio killed Saito Toshikazu after he attempt to scroll past Hideyoshi's lines at the Battle of Yamazaki.

 He was involved in various battles such as the Battle of Shizugatake in 1583.